Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid regional connectivity, suited for DR and secondary sites.
+Global Connectivity GradeBSolid regional connectivity, though options for long-haul fiber are limited.

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Kansas City; private connections available.
+Direct Cloud On-Ramps0 – as of September 2025The nearest major cloud hub is Kansas City; private connections are available.

-Tax IncentivesYesProposed sales tax exemption for data center equipment.
+Tax IncentivesYesProposed state-level sales tax exemptions on data center equipment improve project economics.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not available directly within Beloit.
-Most network peering is conducted privately or through the primary regional exchange, KCIX in Kansas City, which improves routing efficiency for traffic within the central US.
+Internet Exchange Points (IXPs): Public peering is not available locally.
+The majority of network peering is handled privately or routed through the nearest major exchange, the Kansas City Internet eXchange (KCIX).

 Power Analysis